 Anna struggled to find the words.
 How was she supposed to tell her friend she found herself wracked by guilt every day.
 She hadn’t loved her dead husband enough.
 She was convinced that something was going on at the railway but no one would talk to her.
 She was starting to sound like a crazy person.
 Every time she thought of the railway, she felt a ball of hatred and resentment.

 Oh, she knew it was good for Cheyenne.
 She knew that it was good for the country, even.
-A railway that connected Wyoming to the Western Territories would be a boon for every township on the way.
+A railway that connected Wyoming to the western territories would be a boon for every township on the way.

 But did it really have to cost so many lives?
 Anna had head from a man at the cattle market about how men died laying tracks every day for the new railroads.
-Sometimes the railroad companies even used people who couldn’t even speak English so they wouldn’t be able to complain about their work practices.
+Sometimes the railroad companies even used people who couldn’t even speak English, so they wouldn’t be able to complain about their work practices.

 “Well, the ranch is keeping me busy…” Anna said.